 NativeChat is unique because it learns and adapts automatically over time to generate natural-feeling conversations with customers.
 Companies that rely on call center operators can focus them on what they do best—delighting and retaining customers on tasks that require a human touch.

 Unlike traditional chatbots, NativeChat can understand natural conversations in 72 languages.

-Even better, the optional Progress Kinvey backend makes integrating with business logic and middleware straightforward.
+Even better, using Progress Kinvey as a backend makes integration with business logic and middleware straightforward.

 In addition to ease of use and implementation, security is critical.
 Because NativeChat is designed and implemented using a cloud-native, distributed micro-service architecture.
 Progress employs best practices to protect against intrusions, secure access, scan for viruses, secure the operating systems, provide for safe multi-tenancy, and conduct annual penetration testing.

-Hristo is responsible for bootstrapping and leading new products at Progress in markets that have strong potential (>$1 billion) and are growing with CAGR 30% and above.
-Hristo has been with Progress for more than 10 years and is currently leading Progress NativeChat, an artificial intelligence-driven platform for creating and deploying chatbots based on patent pending CognitiveFlow technology that can be trained with goals, examples and data from existing backend systems.
+Hristo was formerly responsible for bootstrapping and leading new products at Progress in markets that have strong potential (>$1 billion) and are growing with CAGR 30% and above.
+Hristo had been with Progress for more than 10 years and led Progress NativeChat, an artificial intelligence-driven platform for creating and deploying chatbots based on patent pending CognitiveFlow technology that can be trained with goals, examples and data from existing backend systems.

 Let our experts teach you how to use Sitefinity's best-in-class features to deliver compelling digital experiences.Learn More